Pizzelle Cannoli with Ricotta Filling, a delicious alternative to traditional cannoli. Especially when you want to enjoy your cannoli in a hurry!

-Pizzelle are flat and crisp waffle like cookies made in an iron which is similar to a waffle iron.
-You can purchase one for about 50$.
-I bought one for my mother’s birthday a few years ago and the return has been quite advantageous!
+Pizzelle are flat, crisp waffle like cookies made in an iron which is similar to a waffle iron.
+They are quite affordable and you can find a link at the bottom of this post for a pizzelle iron.
+I purchased one for my mother’s birthday a few years ago and the return has been quite advantageous!
 I recently joined her for a pizzelle cannoli making session.

 For the pizzelle: